 02 of 09

 Choosing and Preparing the Noodles

 While it is possible to make Chow Mein using Italian spaghetti noodles or German egg noodles, you'll almost certainly want to use real Chinese egg noodles.
 There are several varieties available in most grocery stores, ranging from very thin to thick.
 Classic Chow Mein noodles are very thin and are usually labeled as Chow Mein noodles.
 Do check the label to be sure that the noodles you select are really egg noodles (rather than rice noodles with a little yellow flavoring!).

-Cook the noodles in 8 cups of boiling water until they are tender, but with a bit of resistance in the middle.
+Cook the noodles in 8 cups of boiling water according to the package instructions, until they are tender but with a bit of resistance in the middle.
 Use a wooden spoon or cooking chopsticks to separate the noodles while they are cooking.Continue to 3 of 9 below.

 03 of 09